S-am-ir/text-to-sql-agent/README.md

 # Text-to-SQL Agent

-A production-ready SQL data analyst agent that converts natural language questions into SQL queries and executes them against a PostgreSQL database.
+A SQL data analyst agent that converts natural language questions into SQL queries and executes them against a PostgreSQL database.
 Built on LangGraph with a ReAct (Reasoning + Acting) loop pattern.

 ## Overview